Energy Management, Efficiency, and Renewable Energy

 In 2016 NCTCOG partnered with the Texas State Energy Conservation Office (SECO) to expand best management practices for solar photovoltaic systems throughout the State of Texas.
 Under the project, NCTCOG focused on supply side and demand side activities, including items such as outreach to niche markets, providing trainings and solar information statewide, and expanding permitting and ordinance templates statewide.
-Visit www.gosolartexas.org for more information, and a full list of produced resources.
+Visit www.gosolartexas.org for more information.

 Solar Ready II